-Family-friendly activities: Jungle safari, shopping at Bandavgarh market, visit to Bandavgarh Fort if permitted by the Forest Department.
+Family-friendly activities: Jungle safari, shopping at Bandhavgarh market, visit Bandhavgarh Fort if permitted by the Forest Department.

 Other wildlife: Leopard, sambar, barking deer, nilgai, striped hyena, chital and Indian gaur.

-How to get there: Nagpur and Jabalpur are the nearest major centres nearby, at 110 km and 200 km respectively.
-Both cities also act as the nearest airports to reach the park, and the nearest railway stations for travellers to reach from across the country.
+How to get there: Nagpur and Jabalpur are the nearest major centers nearby, at 110 km and 200 km respectively.
+Both cities also act as the nearest airports to reach the park, and the nearest railway stations for travelers to reach from across the country.

 Family-friendly activities: Jungle safari, visit to nearby pottery village.